Times tables

 Whilst this may be of little consequence in abstract situations, in a concrete problem it takes on a new meaning so consistency is crucial!

-The following video (mentioned during our 'Parent Times Tables Workshop' (20th January 2022) is also worth watching as it is a great example of how any times table can be learnt through the use of known facts, pattern and repetition:
+The following video is also worth watching as it is a great example of how any times table can be learnt through the use of known facts, pattern and repetition:

 At Bartley CE Junior, our structure for the teaching and learning of times tables is as follows:

-*In Years 5 and 6, we will continue to practise times tables and rehearse important strategies.
+*In Years 5 and 6, we will continue to practise times tables and rehearse important strategies and will be planned based upon needs identified through their continuing assessment on Times Tables Rock Stars.
 We will then focus on applying times table knowledge to more complex calculations and related mathematical areas e.g. division, algebra, fractions, ratio etc.

 The objectives in the first column (Component 1) are the focus for regular retrieval practice, which will be done between 3 and 5 times a week for 5 to 10 minutes.
 This is to aid the development of your child's fluency of recall.